invisib1eman/Dingwen-Qian.github.io/_pages/about.md

 Currently, I work with problems in the field of soft matter physics related to three main topics :

-Complex nucleation theory in reticular chemistry
+-Complex nucleation theory in reticular chemistry

-Transport in charged systems, including polyelectrolyte gel and charged colloidal suspensions
+-Transport in charged systems, including polyelectrolyte gel and charged colloidal suspensions

-Chemical and physical properties of membranes
+-Chemical and physical properties of membranes

-For some more information about me, please see my CV.
+For some more information about me, please see my [CV](http://invisib1eman.github.io/Dingwen-Qian.github.io/files/CV_Dingwen_Qian.pdf).